pallavsen007/pallavsen007.github.io/short_stories.md

 ---

 # Here would lie all the short stories or any other fictional items I ever write.
-## most of the stories I have ever written are short stories and are hugely inspired from the great Nabakanta Baruah.
+## Most of the stories I have ever written are short stories and are hugely inspired from the great Nabakanta Baruah.

 [Foreign Exchange](./short_stories/2022-10-13-Foreign-Exchange.md)